A child with lactose intolerance experiences diarrhea, gas, bloating and other digestive distress after eating dairy products.

 Primary lactose intolerance are adults who were able to consume dairy products as a child, but later develop problems digesting lactose due to reduced lactase levels with age.

 Secondary lactose intolerance is when lactase production is decreased following an illness, injury or surgery that involves the small intestine.

 Usually, a decrease in lactase production is caused over time, as in primary or secondary lactose intolerance.
-Rarely, a baby is born with congenital lactose intolerance.
-For this to occur, both the mother and father must pass on the same gene variant that affects lactase production.

 American Board of Pediatrics/Gastroenterology